Encoding Musical Style with Transformer Autoencoders: Preliminaries

 \subsection{Data Representation for Music Generation}

 The MAESTRO \citep{hawthorne2018enabling} dataset consists of over 1,100 classical piano performances, where each piece is represented as a MIDI file.
-The \dataset performance dataset consists of over 10,000 hours of piano performances transcribed from audio \citep{simon2019}.
+The \dataset performance dataset is comprised of approximately 400K piano performances (over 10,000 hours) transcribed from audio \citep{simon2019}.
 In both cases, we represent music as a sequence of discrete tokens, effectively formulating the generation task as a language modeling problem.
 The performances are encoded using the vocabulary as described in \citep{oore2018time}, which captures expressive dynamics and timing.
 This performance encoding vocabulary consists of 128 \texttt{note\_on} events, 128 \texttt{note\_off} events, 100 \texttt{time\_shift} events representing time shifts in 10ms increments from 10ms to 1s, and 32 quantized \texttt{velocity} bins representing the velocity at which the 128 \texttt{note\_on} events were played.
+We provide additional details of the data representation, encoding mechanism, and melody extraction procedure in the supplementary material.